SFTtech/openage/doc/code/coordinate-systems.md

 Chunk coordinates.
 orthonormal 2D (NE, SE), integer, in 16tu/16teu

-similar to tile system, but describes chunks of 16x16 tiles
+It is similar to the tile system, but describes chunks of 16x16 tiles.

-given in these systems:
+Given in these systems:
  * Chunks

 window